IOverclocked/FitBook/README.md

 ## Database

-This project using json-server, in which stores products foods.
+This project uses json-server, in which stores food products.

 ## Instalation and run